AaronGrainer/kubernetes-devops/README.md

-# singapore-analytics
+# geo-analytics
-Analytical app and data pipeline to understand Singapore a little better
+Analytical app and data pipeline to understand Geolocation a little better